André Cymone

 André Cymone (born Andre Simon Anderson; June 27, 1958) is an American bassist, songwriter and record producer.
-Cymone was a bass guitarist for Prince's touring band, pre-Revolution.
-Cymone began a solo career in 1981.
-His song, "The Dance Electric" (written by Prince), reached #10 on the R&B charts in 1985.
+He was a bass guitarist for Prince's touring band, pre-Revolution.
+In 1981, Cymone broke from Prince's band and began a solo career.
+As a solo artist, he released Livin' in the New Wave, Survivin' in the 80's and A.C., all of which were well-received studio albums.
+The fusion of new wave and funk explored on these albums spawned half a dozen hit R&B singles.
+His song "The Dance Electric" was written by Prince and reached #10 on the R&B charts in 1985.
 Cymone later co-wrote and produced hit songs for other acts, including his then wife Jody Watley's "Looking for a New Love" and "Real Love".

+With his futurist Minneapolis vision, Cymone has been credited with creating some of the most innovative music during the late 1970s and 1980s, and is regarded as an unsung architect of Minneapolis' identity as a music capital.

 Cymone's stage name comes from a variation of his middle name, Simon.

 Biography

 Early years

-Cymone was born in Minneapolis, Minnesota, United States.
+Cymone was born in Minneapolis, Minnesota.
 The son of Fred Anderson, a musician, and Bernadette, a social worker, Cymone was the youngest of six children.
-The Anderson home soon had an additional member – a young Prince who left his own home due to conflicts with his father.
+The Anderson home soon had an additional member – a young Prince, who left his own home due to conflicts with his father.
 Prince's cousin Charles Smith started the band Grand Central and later invited Cymone.
 The band included Cymone's sister Linda and Morris Day — they later changed their name to Champagne due to being confused with the funk band Graham Central Station.
 Around this same, in 1975, Pepe Willie (the former husband of another of Prince's cousins), started the funk band 94 East, with members Cymone and Prince.